 Andrew D. Graham

 Executive Director for Policy and Education & Senior Fellow

-Previously, Andrew was a partner with the law firm of Jackson Walker LLP, where he achieved an extensive record of success in high-stakes litigation in both trial and appellate courts.
+Before assuming his current role, Andrew was a partner with Jackson Walker LLP, a more than 130-year-old law firm with more than 400 lawyers across seven Texas-based offices.
+In private practice, he achieved an extensive record of success in high-stakes litigation in both trial and appellate courts.
+He is a member of the State Bar of Texas and is admitted to practice before multiple federal courts, including the United States Supreme Court.
 He has been named a “Super Lawyers–Rising Star” numerous times.
-He is a member of the State Bar of Texas and is admitted to practice before multiple federal courts, including the United States Supreme Court.

-Andrew earned his undergraduate degree in history summa cum laude from Southern Methodist University, where he was inducted into Phi Beta Kappa and the Hyer Society.
-He then earned graduate degrees in history from Oxford University (Oriel College) and the University of Chicago before returning home to Texas to earn his law degree from The University of Texas School of Law (Hook ‘em!).
+Andrew earned his undergraduate degree in history summa cum laude from Southern Methodist University (SMU), where he was inducted into Phi Beta Kappa and the Hyer Society.
+He then earned graduate degrees in history from Oxford University and the University of Chicago before returning home to Texas to earn his law degree from The University of Texas School of Law.

-Andrew is a National Review Institute Regional Fellow and is a member of The Philadelphia Society and the Federalist Society.
-He also proudly chairs The University of Texas School of Law’s Dallas Alumni Steering Committee.
+He is a member of The Philadelphia Society and The Federalist Society for Law & Public Policy Studies, where he serves as a chapter officer.
+He is also a National Review Institute Dallas Regional Fellow, and he proudly chairs The University of Texas School of Law’s Dallas Alumni Steering Committee.